ShiyuSky/Algorithms/README.md

 ## Sorting

+Each sorting algorithms has its beauty.
+No matter how bad its average or worst case time complexity are, they are still useful in practice.

 **Quicksort**:

 Although worst case runtime is O(n^2), which is worse than many other sorting algorithms, the worst case rarely occurs in real world.
 Its average case runtime is O(nlogn), which can be achieved by carefully selecting the pivot.
 It is also tail recursive, therefore optimization can be applied.